snnz/HunspellSharp/README.md

 var hunspell = new Hunspell(affStream, dicStream);
 ```

-In case the stream is packed with `hzip`, wrap it in `HzipStream`.
-The `HzipStream` contructor also accepts optional hzip key.
+In case the stream is compressed with `hzip`, wrap it in `HzipStream`. `HzipStream` contructor also accepts an optional hzip key.

 ### Disposing

-A `Hunspell` instance uses some disposable resources and thus is disposable itself, so do not forget to add a `using` statement or explicitly call `hunspell.Dispose()` when it is no longer needed.
+A `Hunspell` instance uses some disposable resources and is thus itself disposable, so be sure to add a `using` statement or explicitly call `hunspell.Dispose()` when it is no longer needed.

 ### Spelling